akash0208/ANDROID-Social-App/README.md

-# ANDROID-Social-App
+# Social Android App

-A social app
+A social app looks like facebook and instagram